Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Implementation

 \subsection{Dataset Generation}

 A dataset describing the Gibbs reactor was generated to train the ALAMO polynomials and the neural network.
-This data has 600 uniformly distributed samples containing the inputs to the surrogates, as shown in Table \ref{table:1}.
-The outputs (13 in total) correspond to reactor outlet temperature ($T_{out}$), outlet molar flow rate ($F_{out}$), and outlet compositions for the eleven components involved ($x_{\ch{H2}}$, $x_{\ch{CO}}$, etc.).
-Time to acquire this data was 35 minutes.
+This data was generated from 625 samples of the four-dimensional input space: five samples in each input arranged in a regular grid.
+The ranges of sampled inputs are shown in Table \ref{table:1}.
+The outputs (13 in total) correspond to reactor’s outlet temperature (Tout), outlet molar flow rate (Fout), and outlet compositions for the eleven components.
+Time to acquire this data was 400 seconds

 This data set was partitioned into 80\% training and 20\% validation data to train the ALAMO and neural network surrogates and then gauge their accuracy.
 We consider that a surrogate is accurate if the coefficient of determination ($R^2$) is greater than 0.8 for each of the 13 parity plots obtained from the validation dataset.